Upper Ramification Groups for Arbitrary Valuation Rings: Upper ramification groups

-We say the {\it ramification of $L/K$ is logarithmically bounded by $I$} if there is a log smooth extension $A'/A$ of Henselian valuation rings such that the ramification of $LK'/K'$ is non-logarithmically bounded by $\bar A' I$.
-Here $K'$ is the field of fractions of $A'$, $L'$ is the composite field $LK'$, and $\bar A'$ is the integral closure of $A'$ in a separable closure $\bar K'$ of $K'$ which contains $\bar K$ and $L'$ over $K$.
+\begin{sbdefn} We say the {\it ramification of $L/K$ is non-logarithmically bounded by $I$} if there is a pre-presentation $(S, T)$ of $B/A$ such that $(S, T, I)$ separates $L/K$. \\\\ We say the {\it ramification of $L/K$ is logarithmically bounded by $I$} if there is a log smooth extension $A'/A$ of Henselian valuation rings such that the ramification of $LK'/K'$ is non-logarithmically bounded by $\bar A' I$. \\ Here $K'$ is the field of fractions of $A'$, $L'$ is the composite field $LK'$, and $\bar A'$ is the integral closure of $A'$ in a separable closure $\bar K'$ of $K'$ which contains $\bar K$ and $L'$ over $K$.